Head-Impulse Test (HIT or VHIT) and Head Heave test (HHT)

 Click here to see movie of HIT test in a person with a vestibular nerve section (on the left side).
 While there is little question that this person has a very significant vestibular lesion, as caloric testing documented only a 4 deg/sec response in the left ear (right ear had 40), we find it hard to appreciate the 10:1 difference in vestibular responsiveness from the HIT recording.

 The patient's head is rapidly rotated by the examiner (abruptly and with high acceleration) about 20 degrees to the right or left.
 The patient is told to fixate on the examiners nose.
 After the head stops, the examiner watches the patient's eye to see whether or not a refixation saccade is needed to get the patient's eye on the examiners nose.
 A reliable and significant refixation saccade is judged as positive.
 On the graphic to the above, on the bottom, the upgoing (rightward) eye movements are in the "good" direction, and the downgoing (leftward) eye movements are in the "bad direction".
 This is for a patient who just had a vestibular nerve section. (graphics from Dr. Dario Yacovino).
+The bedside test requires a subjective judgement on the part of the examiner, who also controls the stimulus.
+This is not a good situation.

 The HIT test also is vulnerable to prediction as patients who know which way their head will be turned, can generate "covert" saccades.
 (Weber et al, 2008).
 Another name for these saccades are "vestibular catch-up saccades".
 (Tian and Crane, 2000).
+These are shown above.

 The HIT test requires rapid head movements, which may cause neck pain in persons with arthritis.
 So far, we are unaware of any reports of carotid or vertebral dissection due to the HIT, but we would expect that it would have a similar prevalence of vascular compromise as do similar chiropractic maneuvers.
 Heart block has been rarely reported after the HIT (Ullman and Edlow 2010).
+This is difficult to comprehend.

 HHT (head heave test)

-The HHT is so far not used often at the bedside.
+The HHT is so far not been used often at the bedside.
 The head is moved linearly along the interaural axis (Kessler et al, 2007).
 The heave is about 5-6 cm in excursion.
 There are some practical problems with this procedure as it is difficult to confine the head to a single direction, and also (perhaps), some safety concerns incurred by very rapid acceleration/acceleration movements similar to those that occur from chiropractors or in whiplash injuries.

 Like the HIT, the head-heave test depends on a subjective judgement of the examiner, and is likely affected by prediction (although the test is very little studied).